Collaboration with reviewers

 - Add your contacts’ details into the relevant fields in the spreadsheet.

-- Go to the Reviewers sub-tab and click the “Import reviewers from CSV” link
+- Go to the Reviewers sub-tab and click the “Import reviewers from CSV” text.

 Once you have shared a prototype to your online account and given reviewers access to it, they can give you feedback in the form of comments.
-Learn more here.
+Learn more about adding comments here.

 Resharing a shared prototype

-If you’d like to make changes to your prototype based on this feedback and have the updated prototype shared to your online account, you’ll need to reshare the prototype.
+If you’d like to update the prototype shared to your online account with new changes, you’ll need to reshare the prototype.

 To do so, select “Reshare” from the “Share” main menu option.